Different Paths to a Kitchen Remodel

 Having a kitchen design firm lead the discovery and design phase can and should lead to a finished plan that benefits from the unique focus, expertise and experience of the kitchen and bath designer.
 Design/build firms normally tackle all manner of renovation and new construction projects including additions, basements, garages, etc. While this doesn’t mean a design/build firms design team can’t create a lovely kitchen, it does mean that their continuing education and expertise is spread over a number of disciplines.
 Some knowledge and skill sets overlap between the design of a garage and a kitchen, but others do not.

 Similarly, kitchen design standards that have seemed timeless for decades are suddenly being redefined.
-For example, the 2014 NKBA survey suggests that large showers are gaining favor over bathtubs.
+For example, a recent NKBA survey suggests that large showers are gaining favor over bathtubs.
 While the big shower vs. bathtub trade-off might have been a simple economic answer just a year or two ago, the recommendation to the homeowner might be very different today.

 The bottom line is that a professional whose sole focus is on the art and science of kitchen and bath design might have very different answers than an architect or design/build firm who must pay attention to a number of specialized home spaces.